 Drink in the Scenery: Breweries, Wineries & Distilleries.

 If you want to know why craft beer lovers in Kalispell have been especially giddy lately, swing by the corner of Fourth and Main streets and see for yourself.
-There, in a renovated, 10,000-square-foot space behind massive glass windows, professional skiers Cole Schneider and Maggie Doherty, his wife, early summer 2014 opened Kalispell’s first modern craft brewery.
+There, in a renovated, 10,000-square-foot space behind massive glass windows, professional skiers Cole Schneider and Maggie Doherty, his wife, have opened Kalispell’s first modern craft brewery.
 The two-story Kalispell Brewing Company tasting room features live music and other events, plus five to seven beers on tap.

 Granted, the opening of a new brewery hardly counts as news anymore in many places.
 But Montanans still get excited whenever a new brewery appears.
 In fact, Montana as a whole ranks second nationally in the number of breweries per capita, according to the National Brewers Association.